ON SALE HERE - DIRECT FROM THE AUTHORS

 Yet to find the world’s first football club one has to go back to 1824, when an Edinburgh student called John Hope established what he simply called The Foot-Ball Club.
 It thrived for many years and had an indelible influence on the long-term development of the world's most popular sport.

-1824: The World's First Foot-Ball Club is on sale here, price £11.99, post free in the UK.
+1824: The World's First Foot-Ball Club costs £12.99, post free in the UK.
+Click here to purchase.

 205 pages, paperback.

 For non-UK buyers, I recommend you buy the book through Amazon.
-This is also available to buyers in the UK, but it costs less to buy direct from me!

 Want to know more?
 Listen to the talk the authors gave at the National Records of Scotland [click here for link]